GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/appendices/drpkg.rst

 convention is to name the modules with the tags and descriptor ``adclass.py``.
 This is just a convention.

-For more information on the AstroData configuration, see the |ADProg|_.
+For more information on the AstroData configuration, see the |astrodataprog|.